Help Center

 I cannot access devices on my local network.
 Why?

-If you want to access & use i.e. printer (or any other device) that resides on your Local network – in the IVPN client, navigate to Settings
+If you want to access and use a printer (or any other device) that resides on your local network – in the IVPN client, navigate to Settings - IVPN Firewall tab and check both Allow LAN traffic when IVPN Firewall is enabled and Allow Multicast... options.

-Note, enabling these options will allow traffic only between devices that reside on the same local network and subnet mask.
+Enabling these options will allow traffic only between devices that reside on the same local network and subnet mask.
 If you are unable to access them despite having these options checked, verify the IPs on both devices belong to the same local network and subnet mask.
+If devices are on different subnets, add a firewall exception and a static route to bypass the firewall and gain access.

 Related Articles